-Keeping your core warm will keep blood flowing properly to your hands and feet, thereby helping your body temperature stay in a safe range.
-This is why one of the most important apparel investments is a high-quality jacket that is rated to handle whatever temperatures you’ll be exposed to.
+Keeping your core warm will keep blood flowing properly to your hands and feet, thereby helping your body temperature stay warm in a safe range.
+This is why one of the most important apparel investments is a high-quality jacket that is rated to handle whatever winter conditions you’ll be exposed to.

 As far as their jackets go, for winter wear you’ll have a selection of:

-These would be your basic winter jacket for milder cold temperatures or to layer with a heavier jacket.
+These would be your basic winter jacket for milder extreme cold temperatures or to layer with a heavier jacket.
 All Canada Goose jackets have at least a 675 fill, including the models in their Lightweight Down line.
 There are a total of 18 jackets – including standard zip ups and models with hoodies.
-Pricing ranges from $495 to $775.
+You can find a price tag between ranges from $495 to $775.

 Coming in at $495 is the Brookvale Jacket.
 It comes with an 82% recommendation rating from customers and has a Thermal Experience Index (TEI) rating of 30F/5F.
-The HyBridge Perren Jacket retails for $775 and is more suitable for outdoor sport or active use.
-It has the same 30F/5F TEI rating as the Brookvale, but a higher 800 fill power.
+The HyBridge Perren Jacket retails for $775 and is more suitable for polar expeditions, outdoor sport or active use.
+It has the same 30F/5F TEI rating as the Brookvale, but a higher 800 fill power to keep you cozy.

-The Bomber category is a bit more stylish in design.
-Don’t let this fool you into thinking they are less capable however.
-There are 7 different jackets in the Bomber line – including 2 traditional zip up bomber jackets, 3 parkas, and 2 classic fur-hood bombers.
+The Bomber category is a bit more stylish and less bulky in design.
+Don’t let this fool you into thinking they are less capable, however.
+There are 7 different jackets in the Bomber line – including 2 traditional zip up bomber jackets, 3 parkas, and 2 classic real fur trim hood bombers.
 Pricing ranges from $395 to $925.

 The North Face (TNF) is probably one of the best known outdoor apparel brands in the United States.
 It’s often considered a higher end brand, being that it’s a bit more expensive compared to others (i.e. Columbia).
 However, compared to Canada Goose, TNF is quite competitively priced and is worth investing in.

-The Gotham is also waterproof while the Chilliwack is water-resistant.
-Both block wind fairly well and have hoods.
+The Gotham is also waterproof while the Chilliwack is water resistant, so you will not be worried of getting wet with them.
+Both block wind and cold air fairly well and have hoods.
 The Gotham is a bit more versatile in that the hood can be detached if needed.
 All things considered, the Gotham is an excellent deal, offering the same functions as the Chilliwack but at about half the price.